De-Code-Slayer/Mailer-app-React/README.md

+# Start this Server Firstbefore the React app
+run this on port 3000

 # Predefined Users
-these users are predefined in the
+these users are predefined in the app use the email to login

+name: Zumaamule
+email: zumaamule@mailerapp.com

+name: Jaime
+email: jaime@mailerapp.com

+name: Tyrion
+email: tyrion@mailerapp.com

-name:
+name: Lanister
-email:
+email: lanister@mailerapp.com